JustinStevens05/cyWalk/Documents/SignUpEndpoints.md

 # SignUpController API Documentation

 Welcome to the **SignUpController** API documentation.
 This guide provides detailed information about the endpoints available in the `SignUpController`, including the structure of the requests and the expected responses.
-This will help you effectively integrate and interact with the Sign-Up functionalities of the application using tools like Insomnia.
+This will help you effectively integrate and interact with the sign-up functionalities of the application using tools like Insomnia or Postman.

 ## Table of Contents